How to Grow Your Own Tea and Herbal Tea Plants

 - Moisten with water.

-- Follow the direction on herbal seed packet and plant them.
+- Follow the directions on the herbal seed packet and plant them.

 - Keep soil moist, but not soggy.